- January 14, 2021

 Scott Sounart, PE

-Scott has more than 30 years of experience in the design, management, and construction of civil projects of many types, including roadways, bridges, and airports.
+Scott has more than 30 years of experience in the design, management, and construction of civil projects ranging from roadways to bridges to airports.
 He specializes in pavement engineering technologies and has coordinated several research projects related to aggregates and asphalt paving materials, conducted forensic evaluations, and provided expert witness services.
 His experience includes pavement evaluation studies and designs, pavement and asset management implementations, and distress data collection methods for local and state agency, aviation, and rail clients.